tml/cadmus/src/Chapter-2/Part VI: Accepting user input.md

 HINTS:
 - Remember to import the `math` package
-- Also, for methods you can use refer to [the official docs](http://docs.oracle.com/javase/7/docs/api/java/lang/Math.html)
+- Also for methods in the `math` package you canrefer to [the official docs](http://docs.oracle.com/javase/7/docs/api/java/lang/Math.html)
 - The sin/tan/cos methods in Java give back a result in radians.
 What method (that you have previously made) would you have to utilise?